tstromberg/sigstore-the-local-way/README.md

 [{"critical":{"identity":{"docker-reference":"localhost:1338/demo/rekor-cli-e3df3bc7cfcbe584a2639931193267e9"},"image":{"docker-manifest-digest":"sha256:3a46c2e44bfe8ea0231af6ab2f7adebd0bab4a892929b307c0b48d6958863a4d"},"type":"cosign container image signature"},"optional":null}]
 ```

+Congratulations!
+You have signed your first container using sigstore.
 It is also possible to sign binaries or other blobs of text using `cosign`, see [Working with other artifacts](https://github.com/sigstore/cosign/#working-with-other-artifacts).

 ## 2.0: Certificate Transparency with Rekor

+The way we've signed a container so far only relies on a single mutable source of truth: the container registry.
+With Rekor, we introduce a second immutable source of truth to verify signatures against.

 ### 2.1: Creating a database backend with MariaDB

 While Sigstore can use multiple database backends, this tutorial uses MariaDB.
 Assuming you've installed the pre-requisites though, we can run the following to start the database up locally in a locked-down fashion:

+* Arch: `sudo mariadb-install-db --user=mysql --basedir=/usr --datadir=/var/lib/mysql; sudo systemctl start mariadb && sudo mysql_secure_installation`
 * OpenBSD: `doas mysql_install_db && doas rcctl start mysqld && doas mysql_secure_installation`
 * Debian: `sudo mysql_secure_installation`
 * Fedora: `sudo systemctl start mariadb && sudo mysql_secure_installation`